Browse By Collection Title | Rare Book & Manuscript Library, University of Illinois at Urbana-Champaign

 (3.0 Linear Feet)Letter and photographs from American poet and novelist, Maxwell Bodenheim.
 1) A.L.S from Maxwell Bodenheim to New York Columnist, Loui Sobel.
 1943 2) 7 photographs of Maxwell Bodenheim selling his poetry in Greenwich Village.
 1947

-(1.0 Linear Feet; 0.5 linear feet with addtional oversize animal skins and 2 typecases)This collection consists of examples of materials and tools used in the bookmaking process.
+(8.0 Boxes; 0.5 linear feet with additional oversize animal skins and 2 typecases)This collection consists of examples of materials and tools used in the bookmaking process.

 (1.0 Items)This collection consists of letters from George Borrow's diaries with a transcription.